nnodim/simple_shell/README.md

-Readme for the simple shell projec.t
+Readme for the simple shell project